This story is being updated as news develops during this crisis. The last update was on Friday, April 3.

 One tricky thing is that these symptoms also apply to the flu.
-And right now it’s flu season in the United States.
-So most people with those symptoms likely do not have COVID-19.

 Respiratory illnesses caused by other types of viruses (such as rhinoviruses and enteroviruses) usually do not cause fevers, notes Preeti Malani.
 She’s an infectious disease specialist at the University of Michigan School of Medicine in Ann Arbor.
 Colds often include a runny nose.
 So far, however, COVID-19 has not left many people with drippy noses.

 Though many people infected with SARS-CoV-2 will probably have mild symptoms, others may develop life-threatening pneumonia.
 Here, tiny air sacs in the lungs can become inflamed and fill with fluids, even pus.
 Symptoms of pneumonia can include chest pain when breathing or coughing, fever, a phlegmy cough, shortness of breath and more.

 Coronaviruses usually cause fairly mild illness in the nose and throat.
 But as with SARS and MERS, the new virus works its damage much deeper in the respiratory tract.
 SARS-CoV-2 leads to “a disease that causes more lung disease than sniffles,” explains Anthony Fauci.
 He directs the National Institute of Allergy and Infectious Diseases in Bethesda, Md.
 It’s that damage to the lungs that can turn these illnesses deadly.